All Episodes

 I trust they will be better than the ones taken just before the vice presidential debate.

-The Red Sox probably win tonight with uh with Lester on the mound, but uh the Angels really put up a fight into twelve innings late last night, and that was something.
+The Red Sox probably win tonight with Lester on the mound, but the Angels really put up a fight into 12 innings late last night, and that was something.

-And and the Tampa Bay Rays, God love them.
+And the Tampa Bay Rays, God love them.

-You know, th they're they're great and and not even their own fan base cares that much, it seems, but I they will if they can dispatch the White Sox and move on to the uh to the ALCS, wouldn't that be something?
+You know, they're great, and not even their own fan base cares that much, it seems, but they will if they can dispatch the White Sox and move on to the ALCS.

 And Brewers fans, so sorry.

-I mean, maybe that maybe this is it after a century-ish, and and the Brewers first time in the postseason in twenty-five years.
+I mean, maybe this is it after a century-ish, and the Brewers' first time in the postseason in 25 years.

 You know, what was that?